The Top 10 Food Sources Of Gut-Healing Probiotics

 9. Sourdough bread

 If you’re someone who wouldn’t dream of cutting bread from their diet, try sourdough.
 It’s fermented using lactobacillus cultures and traditionally contains mostly whole wheat and live yeast, which means that it may stay fresh longer than white bread or other breads made with dried yeast—no preservatives required.
-That said, the cultures don’t survive the baking process, but the lactic acid produced helps decrease phytic acid in the bread so the body can more effectively utilize the nutrients we eat.
+That said, the cultures don’t survive the baking process, but the lactic acid2 produced helps decrease phytic acid in the bread so the body can more effectively utilize the nutrients we eat.

 10. Dark chocolate

 Dark chocolate is considered a prebiotic food, meaning that it provides fibers that act as food for the probiotic bacteria to feed on.
-Studies have also shown that cocoa can benefit the microbiota similarly to other probiotic foods.
+Studies have also shown3 that cocoa can benefit the microbiota similarly to other probiotic foods.
 A couple of squares of high-quality dark chocolate makes a great addition to your day.

 Want to make your own probiotic-packed food for just pennies at home?
 Fermenting is WAY easier than you think—here's how to do it.